knlrvr/kanelariviere-new/posts/my-journey.md

 ---
-title: My Journey Into Web Dev
+title: My Journey Into Front End & Full Stack Development
 description: How It Started & Where I Am Now
 date: 11/01/2023
 ---